-- 10. Home and EU students are eligible to be counted towards OfS recurrent funds for teaching (OfS-fundable) for an eligible higher education provider if they are in the HESES population, as defined in Annex A, and do not meet any of the criteria in paragraph 13 of this annex.
-Island and overseas students are not OfS-fundable.
-Further guidance on the fundability status of Home and EU students on pre-registration courses in nursing, midwifery and allied health professions is provided in paragraph 15. - 11.
-Where a source other than an EU public source is paying the fee, the level of the fee paid does not affect the eligibility of the student to count as OfS-fundable. - 12.
+- 11. Home fee students are eligible to be counted towards OfS recurrent funds for teaching (OfS-fundable) for an eligible higher education provider if they are in the HESES population, as defined in Annex A, and do not meet any of the criteria in paragraph 14 of this annex.
+Overseas students are not OfS-fundable.
+Further guidance on the fundability status of Home fee students on pre-registration courses in nursing, midwifery and allied health professions is provided in paragraph 16. - 12.
+Where a source other than a UK or EU public source is paying the fee, the level of the fee paid does not affect the eligibility of the student to count as OfS-fundable. - 13.
 The flowchart in Figure F1 can be used to determine a student's residential and fundability status.